hzget/hzget.github.io/ml_tech/performance_measures.md

 Recall always equals to 100%.
 But FNR always equals to 100%!
 It is an extremly bad performance.
 Its ROC AUC always equals to 0.

+## which performance measure to use ?

+The precison/recall and ROC metrics tells different aspect of the performance, thus we need both.

+With the precison/recall metric, we can change threshold according to the actual requirment.
+And with the ROC AUC metric, we can compare different classifier and choose the best one.